Citation Sentiment Reflects Multiscale Sociocultural Norms: Methods

 \subsection{Departmental and Cultural Measures}

-Alongside citation sentiment, we evaluate other measures at the broader departmental and cultural scales.
-At the departmental level, we evaluate the proportion of articles originating in benchwork, terming this measure the \textit{benchwork score}.
-Lower values correspond to computational settings, whereas larger values correspond to research performed predominantly in wet labs.
-We measure this score using a base version (un-finetuned) of \texttt{GPT-3.5-Turbo-1106}.
-For each of the $28$ departments, we first sample $100$ articles, excluding reviews.
-We then prompt the model to determine whether a given article is a product of benchwork by examining its abstract.
-Abstracts are enclosed within \texttt{<abstract>} tags in the PMC OA XML data.
-The benchwork score for a department is the fraction of papers identified by the model as having originated in a wet lab.
+Alongside citation sentiment, we evaluated other measures at the broader departmental and cultural scales.
+To examine the disciplinary impact on sentiment, we selected $28$ departments (see Supplement for more details).
+For the corresponding regression analyses of disciplinary and global scales, we included only the subsets that have at least $100$ citations towards collaborators to ensure sufficient sample sizes.
+This procedure resulted in $27$ departments and $23$ countries and regions.
+At the departmental level, we evaluated the proportion of articles originating in benchwork, terming this measure the \textit{benchwork score}.
+Lower values corresponded to computational settings, whereas larger values corresponded to research performed predominantly in wet labs.
+We measured this score using a base version (un-finetuned) of \texttt{GPT-3.5-Turbo-0125}.
+For each of the $28$ departments, we first sampled $100$ articles, excluding reviews.
+We then prompted the model to determine whether a given article was a product of benchwork by examining most of its content.
+The content was extracted using the same PMC parser \cite{Achakulvisut2020} as the one for title extraction, and up to $10000$ tokens worth of text were included for each article.
+The benchwork score for a department was defined as the fraction of papers identified by the model having originated in a wet lab.
 The prompt text supplied to the LLM is available in the Supplement.
-We also measure \textit{synthesis} as the proportion of review papers among all papers in a discipline.
-We identify a review paper by the \texttt{article-type} variable from the XML file for each paper.
-At the broader cultural scale, we use the 6-D model of national culture to measure power distance and individualism.
-Power distance is the ``extent to which the less powerful members of organizations and institutions (like the family) accept and expect that power is distributed unequally.''
+We also measured \textit{synthesis} as the proportion of review papers among all papers in a discipline.
+We identified a review paper by the \texttt{article-type} variable from the XML file for each paper.
+At the broader cultural scale, we used the 6-D model of national culture to measure power-distance and individualism.
+Power-distance is the ``extent to which the less powerful members of organizations and institutions (like the family) accept and expect that power is distributed unequally.''
 Individualism, in turn, is the ``extent to which people feel independent, as opposed to being interdependent as members of larger wholes.''
 Values for these measures are available at \cite{hofstede2015geert,hofstede2001culture}.